-Albert Turner Reid, born in Hampton, Virginia, November 13, 1927, the son of William Thaddeus Reid and Mae Elaine Beamon Reid, was a renowned mathematician who earned his bachelor’s degree at Iowa State University in 1949 but never completed a graduate degree in his chosen field, believing further supervised study to be pointless.
-Despite this, he immediately found work as a research assistant and statistician at the University of Chicago in Illinois, was a research associate in mathematical statistics at Columbia University in New York, and was assistant research statistician at the University of Californiaat Berkeley.
-He authored his first scientific paper at age 18 and by age 26 had published eight academic papers mainly pertaining to mathematical biology.
+Albert Turner Reid, born in Hampton, Virginia, November 13, 1927, the son of William Thaddeus Reid and Mae Elaine Beamon Reid, was a renowned mathematician who earned his bachelor’s degree at Iowa State University in 1949.
+From 1950 to 1953, he studied probability and statistics at the University of Chicago, but he never completed his doctorate.
+Despite this, he found work as a research associate in mathematical statistics at Columbia University in New York and was assistant research statistician at the University of California at Berkeley.
+He authored his first scientific paper at age 18 and by age 26 had published eight academic papers, mainly pertaining to mathematical biology.

 Having been promoted to full professor and after rising to Dean and Associate Provost of Graduate Study at Wayne State, Bharucha-Reid headed south in 1981 to become Professor of Mathematics at the Georgia Institute of Technology.
-Two years later he was a distinguished mathematics professor at Atlanta University.
-He was a member of the Graduate Record Examination Board in Princeton, New Jersey, from 1978 to 1982, and was on the Board of Governors of the Cranbrook Institute Science in Bloomfield Hills, Michigan, from 1977 to 1980.
-In 1984 he was awarded an honorary science degree at Syracuse University.
-Bharucha-Reid continued as editor of the Journal of Integral Equations until his death.
+Two years later, he was a distinguished mathematics professor at Atlanta University.
+He was a member of the Graduate Record Examination Board in Princeton, New Jersey, from 1978 to 1982, and was on the Board of Governors of the Cranbrook Institute of Science in Bloomfield Hills, Michigan, from 1977 to 1980.
+In 1984, he was awarded an honorary science degree at Syracuse University.
+Bharucha-Reid was the editor of the Journal of Integral Equations until his death.

-Dr. Albert Bharucha-Reid died on February 26, 1985 in Atlanta, Georgia.
+Dr. Albert Bharucha-Reid died on February 26, 1985, in Atlanta, Georgia.
 He was 57 at the time of his death and survived by his wife and two sons, Kurush Feroze and Rustam William.
-In his honor the National Association of Mathematicians, an African American organization, established a lecture series.
+The National Association of Mathematicians, an African American organization, established a lecture series in his honor.